 Blackstone Institute's president, Dr. Virginia Armstrong, has had a distinguished career in the worlds of both academics and action.
 Most recently, she has held the post of Blackstone Professor of Apologetics at Houston Baptist University.
 In this position she has taught in both the Master of Arts in Apologetics program and the Master of Liberal Arts program.
 Previously, she served as Director and Senior Professor of Legal Studies and Political Science at Hardin-Simmons University in Abilene, Texas.
 She continues to serve as Chairman of the Eagle Forum's Court Watch Project and President of the Blackstone Institute, which she and her late husband, Gerry, founded.

 Dr. Armstrong also founded the Texas Undergraduate Moot Court Association and HSU's Legal Studies Program and served as the first Chairman of each organization.
 As a college professor, Dr. Armstrong taught a number of advanced law courses, including constitutional history and law, legal philosophy, and the judicial process.
 She directed HSU’s federal court internship program and coached the University’s award-winning moot court team.
 And she drafted several of the cases argued in TUMCA tournaments across Texas, most notably those involving “homosexual rights” and the “right to assisted suicide.”
-Her students dubbed her “an intellectual Rambo.”
+Her academic peers have included her in the distinguished circle of “public intellectuals” in contemporary America.
+And for many years, her students have dubbed her “an intellectual Rambo.”

 Dr. Armstrong now has become a national pioneer in constitutional and legal apologetics.
 Much of her current work focuses on the design of short but dynamite-packed studies appealing to, and appropriate for, use by Americans in our fast-paced life today.
 Dr. Armstrong is expanding the use of the worldview model to understand the egregious court decisions spewing from America's Humanist judges and how Judeo-Christian worldview proponents should respond more effectively.
 She also continues to develop ways of expanding the use of Internet capabilities for researching, creating, and teaching constitutional and legal apologetics.
 Her audiences range from high school homeschoolers to attorneys and judges.